UTS-eResearch/data_directory_cataloger/README_UTS.md

 For the UTS setup of the Data Directory Cataloger there are several files that are not checked into this repository.

-These files are under the installation directory.
+The following files can be found under the "uts_backups" directory.

-They are the configuration files for the MkDocs environments for the AIMI, C3, eResearch and RSG groups:
+The configuration files for the MkDocs environments for the various groups:

     mkdocs_aimi.yml
+    mkdocs_crg.yml
     mkdocs_c3.yml
     mkdocs_eresearch.yml
     mkdocs_rsg.yml

-These files are also under the installation directory.
-They are the home pages for the MkDocs environments for the AIMI, C3, eResearch and RSG groups:
+The home pages for the MkDocs environments for the groups:

     index_aimi.md
     index_c3.md
+    index_crg.md
     index_eresearch.md
     index_rsg.md

-These scripts are in the `bin` directory under the installation directory:
+These scripts are in the `bin` directory:

     update_common.sh            Updates CSS, image files, about and index files for all sites.
-    update_site_aimi.sh         Updates the AIMI site.
+    update_site_aimi.sh         Updates the site.
-    update_site_c3.sh           Updates the C3 site.
-    update_site_eresearch.sh    Updates the eResearch site.
-    update_site_rsg.sh          Updates the RSG site.
+    update_site_c3.sh           ...
+    update_site_crg.sh          ...
+    update_site_eresearch.sh    ...
+    update_site_rsg.sh          ...

-These files are in the `common` directory under the installation directory:
+These files are the same for all sites and are in the `common` directory:

     about_template.md
     howto.md
     other.md
     css/extra.css
     images/uts_logo.png

 Mike Lake
 January 2023